 We have incurred net losses in each reporting period since the commencement of our operations and have not generated any revenue from product sales to date.
 We had net losses of \$15.8 million and \$53.4 million for the nine months ended September 30, 2021 and year ended December 31, 2020, respectively.
 We had an accumulated deficit of \$107.2 million as of September 30, 2021.
 Our losses have resulted principally from expenses incurred in research and development and from management and administrative costs and other expenses that we have incurred while building our business infrastructure, a significant portion of which were incurred resulting from our efforts to develop gamma-PNA chemistry and triplex gene editing for therapeutic use, which we discontinued in September 2020.
 Our lead product candidate, atacicept, is in clinical trials and MAU868 is in a Phase 2 clinical trial.
-As a result, we expect that it will be several years, if ever, before we have a commercialized product candidates in one of our lead indications, we expect that we will continue to incur substantial research and development and other expenses as we continue the clinical development programs for our product candidates in other indications.
+As a result, we expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
+Even if we succeed in receiving marketing approval for and commercializing our product candidates in one of our lead indications, we expect that we will continue to incur substantial research and development and other expenses as we continue the clinical development programs for our product candidates in other indications.